Where can I find the Town’s fees?

 The Town of Weaverville collects trash once per week.
 The Town is divided into three collection areas.
 Collection begins on Monday and ends on Wednesday.
 Call the Public Works Department (828) 645-0606 with your street address to determine your schedule.

-Please click here on the Garbage Collection Schedule for more information regarding holiday garbage collection.
+Please see below for more information regarding the annual holiday garbage collection.

 How do I report a water problem?